 Professor of Clinical Neurology, The Saul R. Korey Department of Neurology

 Dr. Michael Thorpy, board-certified in sleep disorders medicine, is Director of the Sleep-Wake Disorders Center at the Montefiore Medical Center, Bronx, New York.
-Both a clinician and a well-published researcher, Dr. Thorpy serves as Professor of Neurology at Albert Einstein College of Medicine.
+Both a clinician and a well-published researcher, Dr. Thorpy serves as Professor of Clinical Neurology at Albert Einstein College of Medicine.
 In addition, Dr. Thorpy served on the National Sleep Foundation (NSF) Board of Directors and founded and directed the NSF's National Narcolepsy Registry, which was located at Montefiore Medical Center.
 He is past Chairman of the Sleep Section of the American Academy of Neurology.
+He is President of the New York State Society of Sleep Medicine (NYSSSM).

-In 1993, Dr. Thorpy was awarded one of the sleep field's highest honors: The Nathaniel Kleitman Award from the American Sleep Disorders Association.
+In 1993, Dr. Thorpy was awarded one of the sleep field's highest honors: The Nathaniel Kleitman Award from the American Sleep Disorders Association, and in 2012 the National Sleep Foundation's Lifetime Achievement Award.

 Dr. Thorpy is frequently quoted in the media, including The New York Times, The Washington Post, and Good Housekeeping.
 He has appeared on the "Today Show," "20/20," "Donahue," and given more than 100 television, radio, and print interviews.